Fernanda-Kipper/VSCodeExtension-ReactSnippets/README.md

 ## About this project

-This project aims to help React JS developers providing useful code snippets for who are tired of writing every day the same code structure 😴💻
+This project aims to help React JS developers by providing useful code snippets for those who are tired of writing every day the same code structure 😴💻
 ## Usage

 This extension provides you some snippets that will gain some time for you.
-Including **Function Components declaration** - with and without type - **Hooks** - including ContextAPI - and Unit Test structures.
+Including **Function Components declaration** - with and without type - **Hooks** - including ContextAPI - and **Unit Test** structures.

 ### Supported Languages